BICENTENNIAL TRIBUTE

 F: The Bold James Wedderburn Webster to see you, my Lord

-T flees - her abundant curls romantically falling about her shoulders
+T flees at the mention of an Englishman - her abundant curls romantically falling about her shoulders

 B(shudders): Webster?!
-Send him to the devil! (grinds teeth) what else can catastrophize my life right now! (paces) - I'm throwing over that cowardly Tory tradesman Murray - the deluge has ceased to amuse me - and I have an unsightly cold sore (shakes out his slightly greying curls) well, be dashed to it - onwards Fletcher - show him in - well? - hurry!
+Send him to the devil! (grinds teeth) What else can catastrophize my life right now? (kicks fire) - I'm throwing over that timorous tradesman, Murray - this intemperate deluge has ceased to amuse me - I have an unsightly cold sore (shakes out his slightly greying curls) - well, be dashed to it - avant Fletcher! - Show him in - well? - hurry!

 W comes crashing in